AnnaIordanidou/FuelConsumptionEstimation/README.md

-# FuelConsumptionEstimation
+# Fuel consumption estimation in automotive vehicles using OBD-II data processing
-Here you can find my thesis for the postgraduate program of the Department of Computer Engineering and Informatics
+This project constitutes the master's thesis for the postgraduate program of the Department of Computer Engineering and Informatics.

 ## Abstract

 This project investigates fuel consumption estimation using vehicle diagnostic system data, focusing on driving behavior.
 Two models were developed: an instantaneous and a weighted model.
 The data was cleaned and transformed, enriched with new variables like acceleration and fuel consumption, and subjected to feature analysis using the Random Forest algorithm.
 Drivers were grouped based on behavior variables, and three profiles were created: Aggressive, Normal, and Slow/Eco.
 The study found that drivers from the Aggresive group tend to have higher fuel consumption values.
 The instantaneous model used regression algorithms like Random Forest, SVM, and Linear Regression, with Random Forest excelling in accuracy and generalizability.
 The weighted model calculated fuel consumption per driver, combining the percentage of participation in each behavior with average consumption observed in each category.
 The models showed encouraging performance during training, but no model achieved satisfactory levels of prediction accuracy.

 ## Data Cleaning and missing values
 In the first step, we clean the data by removing the empty columns and also values where the engine runtime is zero and speed is also zero.
 We do this as we want the vehicle to be active so we can calculate its consumption.
 We also remove the values where speed and RPM are zero at the same time, cause when the car is idling, that is, when it is not moving but the engine is still running, the RPM value typically ranges between 600 to 900 RPM.
 This can happen when the vehicle is at a stoplight, stopped in traffic, at a crosswalk, or has just parked, but the engine has not yet been turned off.
 As the data comes from a real-time sensor, there is a possibility that some of it is incorrect.
 This can happen either due to a lag or error of OBD, or because the vehicle has a start-stop system.
 In the characteristics of the experimental car, there is no mention of such a system, so it is an OBD problem, so we remove this data.
 We will remove the lines where the speed and the RPM are zero.  <br/>